Detection and Response

 Each item in the response specifies an action and any accompanying parameters for that action.

-A more complex response action could include running a sensor command such as yara_scan using a field from within the detected event.
+A more complex response action could include running an endpoint agent command such as yara_scan using a field from within the detected event.
 The following example looks for NEW_DOCUMENT events that meet certain criteria, then initiates a YARA scan against the offending file path.

 Detect